 - Transfer capital (ordinary shareholding) to the next generation without triggering capital gains tax.
 By gifting shares on a piecemeal basis, you can utilise your annual capital gains tax exemption.

 Taxation legislation and regulation are constantly evolving.
 It’s therefore always wise, and good practice, to regularly review your current financial strategy and company structure with your financial adviser, solicitor and accountant.
-If you haven’t done so recently, we suggest you give them a call!

 Would you consider adding your children as shareholders of your company?
 Let us know by adding a comment below.